kkirchheim/pytorch-ood/README.md

 <a href="https://git.kondas.de/kkirchheim/anosuit/commits/master"><img alt="Coverage" src="https://git.kondas.de/kkirchheim/anosuit/badges/master/coverage.svg"><a/>

-Python utilities to bootstrap research in fields related to Out-of-Distribution Detection, Open-Set Recognition, Novelty Detection and Anomaly Detection based on Neural Networks (with PyTorch).
+Python utilities to bootstrap research in fields related to Out-of-Distribution Detection, Open-Set Recognition, Novelty Detection and Anomaly Detection based on Deep Neural Networks (with PyTorch).

 This package provides

-- Loss Functions
+- Objective Functions
 - Detection Methods
-- Datasets commonly used for evaluation
+- Datasets used in academic literature
-- Neural Network Architectures commonly used in papers
+- Neural Network Architectures used in academic literature
 - Useful Utilities

 Is provided in the hope to speed up research and to facilitate reproducibility.